jocelynthode/EpTOTester/projects/README.md

  **Take care of adjusting values in the scripts file to your own computer!**
 * start ~/{epto,jgroups}/run_benchmarks.py
 * Wait for the script to complete

+## Verify Results
+To verify the validity of the collected results multiple scripts are provided in the folder results.
+* You can verify the pss health
+* You can verify the order of the events sent, discarding holes with `check_order.py`.
+This script will also log all events that were logged as sent, but were never sent in practice due to churn
+* You can verify that EpTO and JGroups do indeed deliver the required number of events and generate the different csv to use for figures with `{epto,jgroups}-tester.py`